Near Atwood in Carroll County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commission.
 (Marker Number 4A 17.)

 Location.
 35° 57.591′ N, 88° 41.818′ W. Marker is near Atwood, Tennessee, in Carroll County.
-Marker is at the intersection of Atwood Highway (U.S. 79) and Cades Atwood Road, on the right when traveling south on Atwood Highway.
+Marker is at the intersection of Main Street, Atwood Highway (Tennessee Route 76 / 77) and Cades Atwood Road, on the left when traveling east on Main Street, Atwood Highway.
 Touch for map.
-Marker is at or near this postal address: 2 Cades Atwood Rd, Milan TN 38358, United States of America.
+Marker is at or near this postal address: 2 Cades Atwood Road, Atwood TN 38220, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Gibson County (here, next to this marker); Gordon Browning (approx. ¼ mile away); Gibson County Training School / Polk - Clark School (approx. 5 miles away); Gibson County Training School (approx. 5.1 miles away); Hillsman House (approx. 6½ miles away); Reedy Creek Missionary Baptist Church Forrest's Raid (approx. 7.1 miles away); First County Court (approx. 7.1 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Carroll County / Gibson County (here, next to this marker); Gordon Browning (approx. ¼ mile away); U.S. Post Office (approx. 4.4 miles away); Gibson County Training School / Polk - Clark School (approx. 5 miles away); Gibson County Training School (approx. 5.1 miles away); Hillsman House (approx. 6½ miles away); Reedy Creek Missionary Baptist Church (approx. 6.8 miles away); Bethel College (approx. 6.9 miles away).
 Touch for a list and map of all markers in Atwood.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 2, 2012, by Ken Smith of Milan, Tennessee.
-This page has been viewed 509 times since then and 7 times this year.
-Photos: 1, 2. submitted on February 2, 2012, by Ken Smith of Milan, Tennessee. • Bernard Fisher was the editor who published this page.
+This page was last revised on August 4, 2020.
+It was originally submitted on February 2, 2012, by Ken Smith of Milan, Tennessee.
+This page has been viewed 610 times since then and 47 times this year.
+Photos: 1, 2. submitted on February 3, 2012, by Ken Smith of Milan, Tennessee. • Craig Swain was the editor who published this page.